 The top ranked school in the U.S. for Electrical Engineering is University of California - Berkeley.
 Students who graduate from this program report average early career wages of $79,634 and mid-career wages of $134,688.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Around 82.0% of UC Berkeley applicants send their SAT scores, which average around 1,380.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Interested in learning more about University of California - Berkeley's campus?
-Go on a virtual tour.
+Learn more to see how well UC Berkeley ranks in other categories.

 Ohio State University - Main Campus is a great choice for individuals interested in an Electrical Engineering major.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

-Arizona State University is a good decision for students pursuing an Electrical Engineering degree.
+It's difficult to beat Arizona State University - Tempe if you want to pursue Electrical Engineering as a major.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.